-New Zealanders in Zimbabwe are advised to avoid all demonstrations, rallies and large public gatherings as police and security forces have used force to suppress demonstrations and any perceived opposition to the Government.
+We advise New Zealanders in Harare, and elsewhere in Zimbabwe, to avoid all demonstrations, rallies and large public gatherings as police and security forces have used force to suppress demonstrations and any perceived opposition to the Government.
 Avoid association with any activity that could be construed as political, including political discussions in public places.
-It is an offence to make derogatory or insulting comments about President Mugabe or to carry material considered to be offensive to the President’s office.
+It is an offence to make derogatory or insulting comments about the President of Zimbabwe, or to carry material considered to be offensive to the President’s office.

-New Zealanders in Zimbabwe are advised to be security conscious at all times and take steps to safeguard and secure their personal belongings.
-We recommend you ensure your place of accommodation is secure at all times.
+New Zealanders in Zimbabwe are advised to be security conscious at all times and to safeguard and secure their personal belongings.
 Particular care should be taken when leaving banks or using ATMs.

 Carjackings and theft from vehicles occurs.
 When travelling by car, it is advisable to keep doors locked and windows up at all times.
 We advise against the use of public transport and recommend New Zealanders avoid travelling alone, after dark and to isolated areas.

 Roadblocks are common throughout Zimbabwe.
 We advise you to comply with instructions issued by police at roadblocks and produce identification if asked.
-You should carry a photocopy of your passport at all times.
-It is an offence to continue driving when the President’s motorcade goes past, regardless of the side of the road you are on.
+Due to power outages, traffic lights frequently do not work and you should avoid driving outside of the main towns at night.
+It is an offence to continue driving when the President of Zimbabwe’s motorcade goes past, regardless of the side of the road you are on.

-The economic situation has improved although still remains fragile.
 Provision of basic services such as electricity, water, telecommunications and transport can be unreliable.
-Power cuts, water and fuel shortages occur from time to time.
+Power cuts, food, water and fuel shortages occur from time to time.
 Health services are generally poor and there are shortages of trained medical staff and essential medicines in hospitals and pharmacies.